sphinx-contrib/confluencebuilder/doc/tips.rst

 an update point (i.e. if the page name does not exist, it will be created; if the page name does exist, it will be updated).

-One must be cautious when mixing a space with manually prepared content and published content from this extension.
+A user must be cautious when mixing a space with manually prepared content and published content from this extension.
 Consider the following use case.

 A space MyAwesomeSpace already exists with the following content: